chek/tickets_2/README.md

   After finishing support issue Support Agent must set up it to 'closed' state.
   Customer can set up Ticket to 'deleted' state all the time until it closed.

-### RSPEC was required but i've done the tests with Minitest
+#### RSPEC was required but i've done the tests with built-in Rails tests